This post contains affiliate links. See my disclosure policy here.

 Large Freezer Bag: This is a resealable plastic bag with an interlocking closure at the top that’s used for storing, freezing, or transporting food securely.

-Small Spring Clips: These are small, spring-loaded clips that are used to hold objects securely together.
+Small Spring Clamps: These are small, spring-loaded clamps that are used to hold objects securely together.

 Fine Mesh Strainer: This is a bar tool with a tightly woven mesh that’s used to strain small ice shards, pulp, and other solids from mixed drinks for a smooth, clean pour.